 The goal of this course is to provide students with an understanding of the basic principles of behavioural data analysis in the context of the research methods and designs of Psychology.
 This is a demanding course if you want to do well.
 My expectation is that you will spend 6 hr/week working on course material in addition to coming to each class.
-This includes the homework and the computer lab, as well as the online activities [e.g., readings & quizzes].
+This includes the homework and the computer lab, as well as the online activities [e.g., readings & quizzes], but more time is necessary to prepare for the Midterm and Cumulative Final Exam.